awsdocs/aws-cloud9-user-guide/doc_source/menu-commands.rst

      - Discard changes for current file since it was last saved.
    * - :guilabel:`Revert All to Saved`
      - Discard changes for all unsaved files since they were last saved.
+   * - :guilabel:`Show File Revision History`
+     - View and manage changes to the current file in the editor.
+See :doc:`Working with File Revisions <file-revisions>`.
    * - :guilabel:`Upload Local Files`
      - Show the :guilabel:`Upload Files` dialog box, which enables you to drag files from your local computer into the |env|.